Suikoden

 Suikoden (幻想水滸伝, Gensō Suikoden) is a series of role-playing video games developed and published by Konami.
 Created by Yoshitaka Murayama, the games are loosely based on the classical Chinese novel Water Margin, whose title is rendered as (水滸伝, Suikoden) in Japanese.
 Each individual game centers on themes of politics, corruption, revolution, mystical crystals known as True Runes, and the "108 Stars of Destiny"—the 108 protagonists who are loosely interpreted from the source material.

 Although the events of the games are not chronological, the entire series (except for Tierkreis and Tsumugareshi Hyakunen no Toki) takes place within the same world, among continuing and overlapping histories.
 In some cases, several characters appear in multiple installments.

 A spiritual successor to the series titled Eiyuden Chronicle: Hundred Heroes was released on 23 April 2024.
-A high-definition remaster of the first two games' port on the PlayStation Portable under the title Suikoden I & II HD Remaster: Gate Rune and Dunan Unification Wars was released on 6 March 2025.
+A high-definition remaster of the first two games' port on the PlayStation Portable under the title Suikoden I & II HD Remaster: Gate Rune and Dunan Unification Wars was released on 23 February 2006 and for other platforms on 6 March 2025.